|1982 Copa Libertadores|

 He was a part of Penarol that won two Copa Libertadores in the 1960 and 1961, and he won one more with Nacional in 1971.
 He played in three WC Finals: 1966, 1970 and 1974.

 He scored the winning goal against Brazil in the 1950 World Cup Finals that sealed the WC for Uruguay.
 The match was known as the "Maracanazo".
 He played for the national sides of both Uruguay and Italy during his career.
 He also played for the club sides of the Peñarol and Danubio in Uruguay and A.S.
 Roma and A.C.
 Milan in Italy.

 Pedro Rocha won 8 Uruguayan league titles and 3 Copa Libertadores with Penarol from 1959 to 1970.
 He moved to São Paulo in 1970.
 He spent 7 successful seasons with the club.
 He was the league's top scorer in 1972.

 He was one of the best left wing in South American history.
+He was an all-time great for both Peru and his clun Pernarol.
 He won 11 titles with Penarol, including two Copa Libertadores and a two Copa Intercontinental.
 He played 9 times for Peru and once for Uruguay.

 AM: Pablo Bengoechea (Uruguay)

 Bengoechea started his career at the Oriental Atlético Club of Rivera.
 He later played for Montevideo Wanderers, Sevilla FC of Spain, Gimnasia y Esgrima La Plata of Argentina and C.A.
 Peñarol.
 He helped Penarol conquer the second quinquennium of gold (five consecutive league titles).
 He is considered one of the greatest players in the history of Peñarol.
 Capped 43 times.
 He won two Copa America(1987 and 1995), and went to Italia 1990.

 FW: Isabelino Gradin (Uruguay)